-Vanessa Vaccaro is proud to be a cat lady, despite any of those negative stereotypes that may come to mind when you think of the term.
+Vanessa Vaccaro is proud to be a cat lady, despite negative stereotypes that may come to mind when you think of the term.

-Vaccaro, who lives in Eastchester with her husband and is a fifth grade teacher in Ossining, is one of 20 households in Westchester who fosters cats and dogs rescued from New York City shelters.
+Vaccaro, who lives in Eastchester with her husband and is a fifth-grade teacher in Ossining, is one of 20 households in Westchester that foster cats and dogs rescued from New York City shelters.

-There are between 20 and 40 people who volunteer to clean out the PetSmart cubbies, socialize the cats, run adoption events, check adoption references, work on fundraising and marketing and transport animals.
+Between 20 and 40 people volunteer to clean out the PetSmart cubbies, socialize the cats, run adoption events, check adoption references, work on fundraising and marketing, and transport animals for the organization.

-Vaccaro has specific procedures to stay on top of providing foster care for the majority of Posh Pet Rescues Westchester cats, from the way the cats are set up in the house, to cleaning and administering medicine.
+Vaccaro has specific procedures to stay on top of providing foster care for the majority of Posh Pet Rescues Westchester cats, including the way the cats are set up in a house, cleaning, and administering medicine.

-Check out?poshpetsrescue.org for a list of animals available for adoption, how you can volunteer or make a donation.
+Check out poshpetsrescue.org for a list of animals available for adoption and how you can volunteer or make a donation.